 Consult professionals: For unique or high-value properties, a builder or quantity surveyor can provide a tailored assessment.

-Annual reviews: Building costs fluctuate due to inflation and labour or material shortages.
+Annual reviews: Building costs fluctuate due to inflation and labour, or material shortages.
 Adjusting your sum insured each year ensures you stay on track.

 What should you include?